Query letters? Do literary agents really read them?

 Do NOT forget to enclose a self-addressed stamped envelope (SASE)

-Still need more advice about how to write a stellar query letter?
-We recommend buying the following books:
+Still need more guidance and advice about how to write a stellar query letter?

 |